Francis-Feng/dropdown/README.md

 # Dropdown Component

 ## Description
-This repo contains the code for a reuseable and customizable Dropdown component written from scratch using React.
+This repo contains the code for a reusable and customizable Dropdown component written from scratch using React.

 ### Required Features
 - A user should be able to open and close the dropdown menu.